Basset

 The Basset Hound possesses in marked degree those characteristics which equip it admirably

-considered, than any other breed of dog, and while its movement is deliberate, it is in no
+bone, size considered, than any other breed of dog, and while its movement

-clumsy.
+sense clumsy.
 In temperament it is mild, never sharp or timid.
-It is capable of great endurance
+It

-and is extreme in its devotion.
+in the field and is extreme in its devotion.

 Head: